rwang99/impulse_extension/README.md

-# Impulse
+# Impulse (chrome extension)
-Helping customers be conscious of their spending habits and avoid impulse purchases.
+This is the chrome extension for the [Impulse Platform](https://github.com/bephrem1/impulse).
+The readme can be found [here](https://github.com/bephrem1/impulse).